thestevedore/milestone1/README.md

 Additionally in the "about", "menu" and "events" sections it was flagged up that there was inappropriate use of line breaks after every list item and section of text. - These line breaks were removed and appropriate padding-bottom spacing was added to achieve the desired look.

+### Performance

+Performance testing was conducted through Chrome's developer tools utilising the Lighthouse tool.

+The desktop version of the website gave the following scores.
+* Performance = 83
+* Accessibility = 92
+* Best Practices = 100
+* SEO = 80
+* PWA = N/A

+The phone version of the website gave the following scores.
+* Performance = 92
+* Accessibility = 92
+* Best Practices = 100
+* SEO = 83
+* PWA = N/A

+### Testing Conclusion

+The performance testing results highlight the original design approach towards mobile devices first.
+Although there are still some room for improvement, I am relatively happy given that this is my first independent attempt of this kind of website design.

 ## Deployment
 Deployment of this project to GitHub Pages was undertaken with the following steps: